danbev/learning-ai/notes/llava.md

     const int pos_w = ctx->load_image_size->width/patch_size;
     const int pos_h = ctx->load_image_size->height/patch_size;
 ```
-This is statement is true and will create a new `clip_image_size` struct:
+This statement is true and will create a new `clip_image_size` struct:
 ```console
 (gdb) p *ctx->load_image_size
 $87 = {width = 448, height = 448}
 ```
-This the load image size, what is this about?
+This load image size, what is this about?
 We already loaded the image but
 perhaps this is something else and lets see how it is used later.

 Next we will get the tensor `inp_raw` from the computation graph: